 Chamonix's ski area is divided into five distinct sectors.
 Two of these sectors are directly accessible from the town:

-Chamonix features several gentle slopes ideally suited for beginners, including Les Chosalets, which is located just 500 meters from the Lognan/Grands Montets cable car in Argentiere, and Les Planards, a larger area with one blue and two green pistes perfect for novices.
-Families traveling with children will find four nursery areas – Les Planards, Les Chosalets, Le Savoy, and La Vormaine – each designed to introduce children to skiing in a fun and safe environment.
+Chamonix features several gentle slopes ideally suited for beginners, including Les Chosalets, which is located just 500 meters (1,640 ft) from the Lognan/Grands Montets cable car in Argentiere, and Les Planards, a larger area with one blue and two green pistes perfect for novices.
+Families traveling with children will find four nursery areas: Les Planards, Les Chosalets, Le Savoy, and La Vormaine, each designed to introduce children to skiing in a fun and safe environment.

 Intermediate skiers can explore the vast terrain of Chamonix, which boasts a multitude of undulating blue and red runs.
 The ski areas of Brevent-Flégère and Le Tour are particularly popular among intermediates, with a plethora of slopes offering stunning panoramas of the Mont Blanc massif.